 All individuals appointed to the board are expected to hold the following requisite competencies and experiences:

 Members of the C-NLOPB should be available to meet monthly.
-Any applicable committees of the C??'NLOPB normally meet 4 times per year.
+Any applicable committees of the C-NLOPB normally meet four times per year.
 Board members are also be expected to spend additional time to review materials and prepare for Board and Committee meetings.
 Many Board briefings include information containing industry jargon and complex technical information.
 Some travel to international oil and gas conferences may be expected.

 The term of office is detailed in Section 15 of the Act.